on all US orders over $99

 When there’s an outbreak of the flu or your toddler has picked up an unknown substance off the floor and put it in their mouth, the temptation is to go DEFCON 5 and break out the strongest antibacterial aerosols and cleansers we can find.
-However, recent research suggests that over-sanitizing with these strong cleaning products may be doing more harm than good when it comes to our health in the long-term.
+However, recent research suggests that over-sanitizing with these strong common household cleaning products may be doing more harm than good when it comes to our health in the long-term.

 Modern hygiene practices have helped us eradicate some of the most deadly diseases in history, but we may have taken our quest for clean too far.
 According to new research out of Canada, common cleansing products may be contributing to childhood obesity.
 And as much as we love the smell of fresh, clean laundry and scented candles, studies show the chemicals we are using in these scented products may be causing respiratory, skin, and neurological issues, not to mention taking their toll on our immune systems.